hbc/dc_2016_04/lessons/01_the_filesystem.md

 - Their computer does not have enough resources to run the desired analysis (memory, processors, disk space, network bandwidth).
 - Their computer is taking hours or days to get through an analysis.
-- They cannot install software on your computer (application does not have support for your operating system, conflicts with other existing applications, etc.)
+- They cannot install software on their computer (application does not have support for their operating system, conflicts with other existing applications, etc.)

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Since we are going to be working with this data on the cloud, we first need to log onto a remote computer.